-In addition, your family member will need to prepare various documents as his or her own application for a green card.
+Your family member will next need to prepare various documents as part of his or her own application for a green card.
 The exact forms and process depend on whether your relative will be adjusting status in the U.S. or going through consular processing from another country.

 Your relative will also need to undergo a medical exam, and get the doctor's report to submit with the green card application.

 All of this takes time.
-You will need to coordinate with your family member to get information for some of the forms that you will be filling out, possibly contact government agencies for the official versions of birth and marriage certificates, contact the IRS for a certified copy of your tax returns, and so on.
+You will need to coordinate with your family member to get information for some of the forms that you will be filling out.
+You will possibly also need to contact government agencies for official versions of birth and marriage certificates, contact the IRS for a certified copy of your tax returns, and so on.

-If you are that person's “immediate relative,” then visas are immediately available, with no annual limit.
+If you are the immigrating person's “immediate relative,” then visas are immediately available, with no annual limit.
 Immediate relatives include the spouse (same-sex or opposite-sex), unmarried child under 21, or parent of a U.S. citizen.

 If you are the immigrating person's “preference relative,” meaning that you are a U.S. citizen and he or she is your child over 21, married child, or sibling, then visas are limited by year, and long waits always exist in each category.